<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1911458129148949&amp;ev=PageView&amp;noscript=1">

 Another type of sun damage that can potentially be cancerous is Actinic Keratosis.
 Rather than dark and looking like a freckle, these spots are flat or slightly raised, reddish-brown, a bit more abrasive-looking and sometimes scaly.
 Surprisingly, nearly 60 million Americans have this type of sun damage to their skin.

-Another type of brown spot called post-inflammatory Post Inflammatory Hyperpigmentationhyperpigmentation (PIH), is a result of an injury to the skin.
+Another type of brown spot called post-inflammatory hyperpigmentation (PIH), is a result of an injury to the skin.
 PIH is more common in people with darker skin tones and show up as patches triggered by inflammation from skin conditions such as acne, eczema, or trauma.
 PIH leaves dark spots after the condition clears that may or may not fade over time.

 Spots that are darkly pigmented or have changed in appearance, rapid increase in size, have an irregular border, an unusual combination of colors or if there is itching, redness, tenderness or bleeding.
 These changes can be signs of melanoma, a serious form of skin cancer.
 You should see your dermatologist right away!
 You should have a complete body spots check annually.